EpicMicrocontrollerSolutions/Bytecoin-Wallet-Fix/README.md

 4. Press Cmd+Shift+G or select from menu Go -> Go to Folder and type ~/.bytecoin and press Enter
 5. Delete blocks.bin and blockindexes.bin if they are present, leave this folder open for step 6
 6. Once the files have been downloaded, open the downloads folder and move the downloaded blocks.bin and blockindexes.bin to directory ~/.bytecoin folder that you left open.
+7. If you still have problems and can't get it to work after doing all that, see section below the donations for MAC OS X.

 Voila, problem solved.
 Start the app again and you'll see the blockchain importing.